shiznit0587/AdventOfCode2021/README.md

 For this year, I decided to try my hand at **Python**.
 Rachel's been learning it in one of her PHD courses, so I thought it'd be fun with her able to follow along this year.

+### Day 2

+- List comprehension seems easier to work with that the `map()` function.
+- I really wanted to use the new `match` patterns from python 3.10, but it was taking a long time to get my dev environment configured to use it by default.
+Between the system installs, brew installs, and pyenv installs, I gave up trying to get them all to play nicely and not keep overriding the default to 3.9.

 ### Day 1

 - I modeled this year's project after last year's.
 The structure with a README.md per day is nice, and code-wise, I'm starting with timing support already implemented.